 To grow gloxinias from leaf cuttings, select a partially mature leaf and insert it in a well-draining material such as mason’s sand, vermiculite, perlite, or a 50-50 mixture of mason’s sand and peat moss, or by just sticking a leaf in water.
 Keep the media moist but never soggy.
 Once the tuber forms, plant your gloxinia in a container.

 Gloxinias grow best in a soil mixture of 50-percent organic matter, such as peat moss, which is available at most garden centers and nurseries.
 Most commercial potting soils are satisfactory, but if you prefer, you can blend your own using one part peat moss, one part compost, and one part perlite or vermiculite.

 Gloxinias grow best near a south or west window during the winter.
 Insufficient light causes the stems to become long and spindly.
 Don't allow leaves to touch the glass, because it may result in freeze damage.
 Protect plants from direct sunlight after May 1.

 Gloxinia plants require a short rest in the fall.
 As soon as the leaves begin to die, gradually withhold water.
-The resting tubers can be kept in a dark place until new growth appears in several weeks.
+Allow the tubers to rest two to four months in dry soil.
+Keep an eye on the plant and when new growth appears, resume watering.
 Then bring your gloxinia back into a sunny part of the house to begin a new growth cycle.